A fair proportion of our call outs for "poor picture" are not caused by the aerial

 It is also possible to get noise up through the mains and the use of filter type mains adapters may help with that, may being the operative word because all TVs/STBs should normally have internal mains chokes anyway.....

 The best remedy for interference is to track down the cause and cure it at source, e.g. if your central heating thermostat is noisy and creating electrical interference replace it with a suppressed one.
-Other significant causes of interference for digital TV can be “hands free” phones, particularly digital ones.
-Try moving the base station away from the TV or STB) and LED lights / lighting.
+Other significant causes of interference for digital TV can be cordless phones, particularly digital ones (try moving the base station away from the TV or STB) and LED lights / lighting.
 We`ve had more than one customer who has cured the latter problem by swapping crappy cable for copper / copper satellite cable.
 Once we had a report that a blue tooth adapter was knocking out reception of CH56 !
 Not sure how ! !
 The moral of this story is suspect everything RF / EM spectrum related ?

 The high power 4G transmissions make good screening even more important, be warned !